coresyntax0330/terminal-spacecraft/README.md

-# terminal-spacecraft
+## Terminal SpaceCraft

-A terminal spacecraft frontend for EVM chain
+A Terminal Spacecraft Frontend for EVM chain